-Even in the best team environment there will be times when the direction the organization needs to go involves making decisions, which adversely affect the rest of the team.
-Consider, for example, some of the hard decisions the United States auto industry is being forced to make to remain viable.
-The companies that survive that crisis may be the ones who are willing to make the hardest choices.
+Even in the best team environment, however, there will be times when the direction the organization needs to go involves making decisions, which adversely affect others on the team.
+There are times leaders have to make the unpopular decisions to make the right decisions moving forward.

 And, in those times, the leader can be left feeling overwhelmed, like no one understands, and very much alone.
 It could be for an hour, a day, week or season.
 Again, it shouldn’t last long before the leader reaches out for help, but the emotions are real.

 There have been times when I have to have hard conversations, correct people who are wrong, or follow through on the plan I think is best for the church, even though it is unpopular.
 Sometimes I have to say no when the pressure is to say yes.
 Sometimes I have to lead us to move forward when everyone wants to sit still.
 Sometimes I need to defy all the odds and the negative voices and simply lead us to unchartered territory.
 And, it’s all because I happen to wear a leader’s hat.